marca1969/ParaZXland/README.md

 ParaZXland
 ==========
-A ZX Spectrum game by Massimiliano Arca, entirely coded in Boriel ZX Basic for the ByteManiacos Concurso Basic 2023.
+A ZX Spectrum game by Massimiliano Arca (massimiliano.arca _at_ tiscali.it; Cagliari, Italy), entirely coded in Boriel ZX Basic for the ByteManiacos Concurso Basic 2023.

 What ParaZXland is and what it is not